audreyfeldroy/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

    Now you can make your changes locally.

-5. When you're done making changes, format them with yapf, check that your changes pass flake8 and the tests, including testing other Python versions with tox::
+5. When you're done making changes, format them with yapf, check that your changes pass the static code analyses with flake8 and the tests with py.test, including testing other Python versions with tox::

     $ yapf -ir {{ cookiecutter.project_slug }}